-Taxpayers eligible for the health coverage tax credit should ensure that they are enrolled in health care coverage for 2016 that qualifies for the HCTC.
+Taxpayers eligible for the health coverage tax credit should ensure that they are enrolled in health care coverage that qualifies for the HCTC.

-1. For 2016, what types of health insurance qualify for the HCTC?
+1. Beginning January 1, 2016, what types of health insurance qualify for the HCTC?

-There are several types of health insurance that qualify for the HCTC for 2016.
+There are several types of health insurance that qualify for the HCTC beginning January 1, 2016.
 However, contributions by your employer or your spouse’s employer may limit qualification.
 See the next question.

 A qualified health insurance plan for the HCTC does not include: